ai-labs-hsalkhatib/ai-labs-hsalkhatib/README.md

 ## ℹ️ About

-I design and deliver practical AI systems across two domains:
+I design and deliver practical machine-learning and AI systems end-to-end—from data pipelines and modeling to evaluation, deployment, and monitoring.

-- **Workforce / People Analytics** — forecasting demand, supply, and cost; retention risk; organizational network analysis; and decision support.
-- **Healthcare AI** — patient-journey modeling, knowledge graphs, similarity search, and outcomes analytics.

-What I do:

-- Build **machine learning pipelines** for predictive analytics.
-- Create **workforce planning tools** using causal inference and time-series models.
-- Model **complex systems** with networks and knowledge graphs.
-- Analyze **patient journeys and healthcare outcomes** with AI.
-- Conduct **applied research** in Healthcare and Workforce AI.

 My work emphasizes **statistical rigor**, **interpretability**, and **reproducibility**.
+I also conduct applied AI research in **healthcare** and **workforce/people analytics**, translating findings into reliable, production-ready solutions.

 ---